 Skip to main content

 Upward reviews give direct reports a structured way to share feedback about their manager.
-When the upward feedback stage opens, Windy reaches out in Slack and guides employees through discussion topics.
+When the upward feedback stage opens, Windy reaches out in Slack and guides employees through configured questions.

 How upward reviews work